Donate to the Entomology general fund

 - Gordon E. Guyer Endowed Graduate Fellowship Fund in Aquatic Entomology

-- Merritt Endowed Fellowship in Entomology.
-This endowment provides fellowships for graduate students in Aquatic Entomology.
+- Merritt Endowed Fellowship in Entomology Fund.
+Provides fellowships for graduate students in Aquatic Entomology.

 - Ray and Bernice Hutson Scholarship Fund.
 This Endowment supports graduate and undergraduate student travel to professional meetings, student research grant programs, student facilities, computers and other necessities.

-- Scriber Scholars in Butterfly Biology and Conservation.
+- Scriber Scholars in Butterfly Biology and Conservation fund.
 An endowment providing scholarships to undergraduate, graduate and post-doctoral students involved in basic butterfly/moth research and outreach activities.
 Also may be used to assist with travel for these purposes.

 How to mail a donation